giorgiolongo/WhaXPbot/README.md

 # WhaXPbot
-A Whatsapp bot made with WebWhatsapp Wrapper, experience point in chat
+A Whatsapp bot made with WebWhatsapp Wrapper, to manage experience point in a group